AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-list-all-key-pairs.md

 ## Overview

 This how-to guide provides instructions on how to list all public keys and public/private key pairs within the `keosd` default wallet.
-You can use the public and private keys to authorize transactions in a EOSIO blockchain.
+You can use the public and private keys to authorize transactions in an EOSIO blockchain.

 The example in this how-to guide displays all public keys and public/private key pairs stored within the existing default wallet.